Sajid-al-islam/laravel_service/README.md

 * [Setup](#setup)

 ##  Introduction
-The "Laravel Service Apllication" is a web application where users can create their accounts, and manage other users
+The "Laravel Service Apllication" is a web application where users can create their accounts, and manage other users, and their addresses

-##  Features
+##  Features:

  ### User:
  - User can register and login.